Blog

 Before you assume the worst, you should know that many common leaks can be found with a little detective work.
 You don't always need fancy equipment to get started.
 By using your eyes, ears, and a few simple household items, you can often pinpoint the source of a leak yourself.
 These straightforward methods can save you time and help you understand the problem before calling in a professional.
 Let's walk through a few easy checks you can perform around your home to see if you have a hidden water issue.
 Taking these small steps can prevent minor drips from turning into major damage, protecting your home and your wallet.

-How to Check Your Water Meter and Toilet
+Simple Checks for Your Water Meter and Toilet

 Your water meter is one of the best tools for confirming a leak.
 First, make sure every faucet, shower, and water-using appliance in your home is turned off.
 Then, go check your water meter.
 If you see that the dial is still moving, it's a strong sign that water is flowing somewhere on your property.